awsdocs/aws-sam-developer-guide/doc_source/install-sam-cli.md

    $ unzip aws-sam-cli-linux-x86_64.zip -d sam-installation
    ```

-1. Install the AWS SAM CLI\.
+1. Install the AWS SAM CLI by running the `install` executable\.
+This executable is located in the directory used in the previous step\.
+The following is an example, using the `sam-installation` subdirectory:

    ```
    $ sudo ./sam-installation/install